catenarytransit/catenary-backend/src/routing_common/notes.md

 - **Algorithm**: Transfer Pattern DAG Search.
 - **Update Cycle**: Fast (Daily to Hourly).
 Schedules change constantly; valid dates expire.

 **Note**: Far transfers (up to a few km in suburban areas or enclaves) are allowed to enable cyclists to save time.
 This can be calculated by identifying sparse areas with poor frequency.
+We plan on making these metrics (travel speed, transfer distance, etc.) customizable to the user to match current road conditions, mood, state of health, etc.

 ---